SANOS Smooth strictly Arbitrage-free Non-parametric Option Surfaces: Abstract

 \section{Abstract}

-We present a simple, numerically efficient and highly flexible non-parametric method to construct representations of option price surfaces $\hat C(T,K)$ which are both smooth and strictly arbitrage-free across time and strike.
+We present a simple, numerically efficient non-parametric method to construct representations of option price surfaces $\hat C(T,K)$ which are both smooth and strictly arbitrage-free across time and strike.
 The method can be viewed as a smooth generalization of the widely-known linear interpolation scheme, and retains the simplicity and transparency of that baseline.
+Our method is able to provide smooth fits to full option surfaces from 0DTE to the farthest expiry in seconds.

-Call option prices for arbitrary strikes $K$ and some expiry $T_j$ are represented as convex combinations of Black--Scholes call payoffs anchored at quoted strikes $K^i$ with variances~$V_j$ with weights~$q_j$ which are free of arbitrage across time and strike.
+Call option prices for arbitrary strikes $K$ and some expiry $T_j$ are represented as convex combinations of Black--Scholes call payoffs anchored at strikes $K^i_j$ with variances~$V_j$ with weights~$q_j$ which are free of arbitrage across time and strike.
 This is extended to the full model $\hat C(T,K)$ to include arbitrary non-quoted expiries.
 The~$q_j$'s are shown to have a natural interpretation as discrete space transition densities.

-Calibration of the model to observed market quotes is formulated as a linear program, allowing bid--ask spreads to be incorporated directly via linear penalties or inequalities, and delivering materially lower computational cost than most of the currently available implied-volatility surface fitting routines.
+Calibration of the model to observed market quotes on different expiries and strikes than those supporting the model is formulated as a linear program, allowing bid--ask spreads to be incorporated directly via linear penalties or inequalities, and delivering materially lower computational cost than most of the currently available implied-volatility surface fitting routines.

 As a further contribution, we derive an equivalent parameterization of the proposed surface in terms of strictly positive “discrete local volatility” \cite{DLV} variables.
 This yields, to our knowledge, the first construction of smooth, strictly arbitrage-free option price surfaces while requiring only trivial parameter constraints (positivity).
 We illustrate the approach using S\&P\,500 index options.